beckn/missions/implementation-guides-deg2/Demand-Flexibility/implementation_guide_demand-flexibility.md

 ## Introduction

-This document provides integration guidelines for implementing new electricity connection services over a Beckn-enabled open energy network.
-It outlines how licensed utility providers, such as the San Francisco Electric Authority, can publish connection offerings—residential or commercial—through standardized digital catalogs accessible to users via Beckn-compliant platforms.
+This document provides integration guidelines for implementing demand-side flexibility programs over a Beckn-enabled open energy network.
+It showcases how energy providers and aggregators in San Francisco can publish flexible load reduction programs, enabling users to participate in grid-responsive activities and earn monetary rewards for reducing electricity usage during peak hours.

-The guide is intended for developers and service integrators familiar with the Beckn protocol, message flows, and schema structures.
-It maps the JSON-based catalog responses from connection service providers (BPPs) to the standard Beckn `on_search` message format to ensure interoperability and seamless service discovery.
+This guide assumes the reader is familiar with the Beckn protocol, message flow, and schema standards.
+It maps the JSON-based catalog provided by participating BPPs to the Beckn on_search response pattern.

 ## Structure of the Document